stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 such as account ID or IP/MAC address, and contains any authentication information.

-From each device instance, when needed the system will obtain _channels_.
-A channel is an abstraction over a query or an action, which is represented as an open connection to the device.
+From each device instance, when needed the system will invoke _Thingpedia functions_.
+A Thingpedia function is an abstraction over a query or an action.

-A channel produces and handles _events_.
-These are just JS arrays of values that are processed by the ThingTalk rules.
-An action channel will consume an event produced by a rule and turn into in an external action.
-A query channel will consume a partially filled event representing a pattern to match, and will produce a list of events matching that pattern.
-A query can also be _monitored_ to create a trigger (a standing query), which will produce new events based on new data obtained from the query channel.
-You should never need to open or instantiate channels yourself.
-Instead, the system will create and open the channels at the right time.

 ### Become a developer